billti/billti.github.io/_posts/2022-01-30-blob-streaming.md

 0

 ```

-Here we can see it is just fetching the entire blob are returning it.
-The controller needs to return
+Here it is just fetching the entire blob are returning it.
+The controller needs to return a File
-a File with a stream that is seekable in order to be able to satify a request for a range within in.
+with a stream that is seekable in order to be able to satify a request for a range within in.
 Change the controller method to just the below:

 ```csharp